cipopescu-dev/jc-encrypt/README.md

 * ClassPath set with `$JC_HOME/lib/*`

 # Applet
-It sets it's password and AES key during the creation process, using the `CREATE` apdu.
+It sets its password and AES key during the creation process, using the `CREATE` apdu.
 Checkout [the APDU examples](AesApplet/apdu_scripts/examples.md)

 There are 4 main instructions:
 1. Initialization  of the cipher (encrypt / decrypt)